 Back to articles list Articles Cookbook

-Use SQL for Data Analysis With the New Google Analytics 4
+Use SQL for Data Analysis With Google Analytics 4

 To get started with SQL, I recommend the SQL Basics interactive course.
 With beginner-friendly explanations and 129 coding challenges, you learn the basics of SQL, such as retrieving the data you need and doing basic data analysis.